 Lisette joined ACRC in 2020 after serving on the board of directors as the Public Policy Committee Chair for several years.
 In addition to leading ACRC’s advocacy efforts, Lisette builds coalitions and strategic partnerships and she utilizes her experience and skills to provide expert-level guidance, policy analysis, practice support, facilitation, strategic planning, and consultation services to ACRC’s membership and non-member systems, agencies, and associations.

-Lisette serves on several national policy committees, coalitions, and working groups.
-She is a mayoral appointee to the Washington, DC Juvenile Justice Advisory Group and an Associate Editor for the Journal of Child and Adolescent Trauma.
+Lisette serves on several national policy committees, coalitions, and working groups including as a mayoral appointee to the Washington DC Juvenile Justice Advisory Group, co-chair of the Act4JJ Coalition, co-chair of the national Child and Family Services Liability Insurance Working Group, a former appointee to the American Bar Association Commission on Youth and Family Justice, and an Associate Editor for the international Journal of Child and Adolescent Trauma.
 Lisette regularly facilitates conversations and shares policy and practice insight and expertise with local, state, national, and international audiences.

 Lisette received her B.S. in Science from the Eberly College of Science at Penn State University.
 She earned her J.D. at the University of Maryland Carey School of Law, where she was a Leadership Scholar and Schweitzer Fellow, a pro bono law clerk representing children with special needs, a student attorney at the National Association of the Deaf, and a legislative intern with the U.S. Senate Health, Education, Labor, and Pensions Committee.